luizaandradeti/kubernetes-redis-java/readme.md

 Benefits:

-- Reduction of financial waste due to fewer unnecessary requests to the database, located in the cloud provider.
+- Reduction of financial waste due to the reduction of unnecessary requests to the microservice or database, located in the provider's cloud;
-- Agility, which positively impacts the customer experience.
+- Agility, which positively impacts the customer experience;
+- Possibility of using resources to improve other areas of the company, or to improve employee benefits;

 ![exemplo](imgs/exemplo.png)